-Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) SR47.03: Drive the Air Quality Action Plan (AQAP) forward to effect improvement in Air Quality across Medway.
-The anti-idling project is nearly completed, engagement has been undertaken with the community on the project and workshops have been held with local secondary schools and the community, to develop a community sign with a local message which can be tested as part of the project.
-The University of Kent have supported the Council with the engagement work.
-Volunteers have been recruited to undertake the data gathering part of the project and the data collected in Q1 2023.
-The project analysis will continue in Q2 of 2023/24.
-The anti-idling project is progressing, engagement has been undertaken with the community on the project and workshops have been held with local secondary schools and the community, to develop a community sign with a local message which can be tested as part of the project.
-The University of Kent have supported the Council with the engagement work.
-Volunteers are being recruited to undertake the data gathering part of the project and will be trained during March 2023.
-The project will commence in Q1 of 2023/24. which will support climate change may also have the additional benefit of saving the council money in the longer term, such has been seen by the conversion to Light-Emitting Diode (LED) lighting on street columns.
-SR09A Meeting the needs of Older People and Working Age Adults Al SR09A.01: Recruit to workforce vacancies (both Adult Social Work teams and Business Ops and Provider Services) Recruitment continues to be a challenge in Business Ops in both qualified and non-qualified roles.
+Risk Ref Risk Inherent risk (before controls) Impact Current Controls Current risk (after controls) Proposed / Further Controls / Treatment Action Target risk (after further action) SR09A Meeting the needs of Older People and Working Age Adults Al SR09A.01: Recruit to workforce vacancies (both Adult Social Work teams and Business Ops and Provider Services) Recruitment continues to be a challenge in Business Ops in both qualified and non-qualified roles.
 We continue to use locum staff in some key areas to maintain as close to business as usual as we can.
 Social Worker vacancies continue to be an issue across the sector.
 We are struggling to recruit permanent posts and so therefore reliant on agency staff.
 The Guardian campaign was not quite as successful as we hoped.
 We have had to review some non-social work professional posts pay ranges to attract permanent staff, which has been successful.
-SR09A.02: Working with strategic partners to establish integrated working.
-Reviewed but no update required this quarter.
-Work has been paused on 7 days working until such time a greater need can be generated.
-SR09A.03: Maintain strong relationships with providers.
 BII Capital investment opportunities to help manage demand.
 Service redesign in terms of outcomes.
 Working with providers as we emerge from Covid19 - improving relationships etc. Focus on staff wellbeing and engagement.
 Work closely with the Clinical Commissioning Group (CCG) and partners regarding Discharge to Assess funding.
-We will proactively work with individuals, families, and other agencies to help people who have experienced ill-health or crisis to recover as quickly as possible, reducing their ongoing needs and helping them return home.
-We will increase independence and self-care for service users, which CII
+CII